Get insider access

 2. Best Upper Mid-Range Dell Laptop

 If you don't need the power of a mobile workstation but still want something premium, get the Dell XPS 13 (2024).
 This 13-inch ultraportable features the same great build quality and futuristic design language as its bigger sibling, the Dell XPS 16 (2024).
 However, it's better suited to general productivity and everyday tasks, making it one of the best Dell laptops for business use.
 It's available with Intel Core Ultra 5 or 7 CPUs and Intel Arc integrated graphics, which are great options for web browsing, video playback, spreadsheets, and word processing.
-There are FHD+ non-touch and QHD+ touchscreen IPS panels, as well as a 2.8k OLED touchscreen panel to choose from; the IPS panels get brighter and have a higher refresh rate, but the OLED is much sharper, so which panel is best depends on your wants, needs, and budget.
+There are FHD+ non-touch and QHD+ touchscreen IPS panels, as well as a 2.8k OLED touchscreen panel to choose from.
+The IPS panels get brighter and have a higher refresh rate, but the OLED is much sharper, so which panel is best depends on your wants, needs, and budget.

 See our review

-3. Best Mid-Range Dell Laptop
+3. Best Dell Gaming Laptop

 See our review

-4. Best Dell Gaming Laptop
+4. Best Dell Workstation

 See our review